mevdschee/TqdMemcacheBundle/README.md

 ### Requirements

-- PHP 5.3.10 or higher
+- PHP 5.3.10 or higher (PHP 7 supported)
 - php-memcache 3.0.6 or higher
 - memcached 1.4 or higher

 ### Installation